-The third Japanese Stata Users Group meeting takes place on Saturday, September 16, 2017, at Kyoto Research Park.
+The third Japanese Stata Users Group meeting was Saturday, 16 September 2017 at Kyoto Research Park, but you can view the program and presentation slides below.

 Spatial quantitative analysis by Stata: Program development using Mata